helm/charts/stable/chartmuseum/README.md

 #### Hosts

 Most likely you will only want to have one hostname that maps to this Chartmuseum installation, however, it is possible to have more than one host.
 To facilitate this, the `ingress.hosts` object is an array.
+TLS secrets referenced in the ingress host configuration must be manually created in the namespace.

 #### Annotations